mindscan-de/BrightFlux/README.md

 * Non published - proof of concept - tokenize from data frame
   * DataSource tokenizer based on a data frame and a hard-coded predefined/selected column which is further tokenized
   * This can also copy content (column values) of the parent data frame to the new tokenized frame.
+  * also correctly log DataFrameActions that a data frame was created by tokenization (track full Recipe)

 ## Planned Features